Using Amazon Aurora global databases - Amazon Aurora

 • Aurora global databases are available in certain Amazon Web Services Regions and for specific Aurora MySQL and Aurora PostgreSQL versions only.
 For more information, see Aurora global databases.

-• Aurora global databases have certain configuration requirements for supported Aurora DB instance classes, maximum number of Amazon Web Services Regions, and so on.
+• Aurora global databases have specific configuration requirements for supported Aurora DB instance classes, maximum number of Amazon Web Services Regions, and so on.
 For more information, see Configuration requirements of an Amazon Aurora global database.

-• Aurora MySQL with MySQL 5.7 compatibility, version 2.09.1 and higher
+• For Aurora MySQL with MySQL 5.7 compatibility, Aurora global database switchovers require version 2.09.1 or a higher minor version.

 Database engine Minor engine versions